go-task/task/docs/docs/usage.md

 ### Directory of included Taskfile

-By default, included Taskfile's tasks are ran in the current directory, even if the Taskfile is in another directory, but you can force its tasks to run in another directory by using this alternative syntax:
+By default, included Taskfile's tasks are run in the current directory, even if the Taskfile is in another directory, but you can force its tasks to run in another directory by using this alternative syntax: